11Hayden/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line - to duplicate the last line of the file iacta 10-no_more_js - to delete all js files and its sub directories 11-directories - to count number of directories and subdirectories in current directories 12-newest_files - to display the 10 new files in pwd
+9-duplicate_last_line - to duplicate the last line of the file iacta 10-no_more_js - to delete all js files and its sub directories 11-directories - to count number of directories and subdirectories in current directories 12-newest_files - to display the 10 new files in pw 13-unique - to collect list of words and print out words that appear once 14-findthatword - to display lines containing the pattern "root"from the file /etc/passwd 15-countthatword - to display the number of lines that contain the pattern "bin" in the fole /etc/passwd